stat88/stat88.github.io/syllabus.md

 ## Weekly Sessions and Attendance ##
 All sessions are in person and start at Berkeley time, that is, 10 minutes after the stated start time.

-The class does not allow time conflicts. **You are expected to attend all the sessions below.** Each session will assume that you have attended the previous ones.
+The class does not allow time conflicts. **You are expected to attend all the lectures and sections.** Each session will assume that you have attended the previous ones.

-- Lecture meets Mondays, Tuesdays, Wednesdays, and Thursdays, 10:30 AM to 12:00 PM in McCone 141.
+- Lecture meets Mondays, Wednesdays, and Fridays, 4 to 5 PM in Dwinelle Hall, Room 155.
-- Section meets Tuesdays and Thursdays, 2:00 PM - 4:00 PM.
+- Sections, led by TAs, will meet at various times on Wednesdays and Fridays.
 - There will be numerous office hours held by the instructors and course staff; please see the [schedule](schedule).

 Student participation and informal conversation will be encouraged during all lectures and sections.
 You are expected not only to attend but also to participate.
-We will not take attendance.
-Rather, we'll make sure that participating in the sessions is an effective and efficient way to learn.
+While we will not take attendance during lecture and section, we highly encourage you to attend because they provide opportunities for you to develop problem-solving skills and ask clarification questions.
+In addition, we will have you submit section worksheets each day that you have section.
+See below for details.

 ## Ed Forum ##